il-nii/kakenhi/location/index.md

 * Limited Express 'Kuroshio', from Shin-Osaka to Kii-Tanabe

 Example itinerary from Tokyo to Kii-Tanabe: [Click here](https://goo.gl/maps/RJvBVT65U9fut9tx9)

+The last train from Tokyo to arrive by 3PM at the venue, departs at 09:30.
+[Click here](https://goo.gl/maps/YXtwKPNRRSW62UPH7)

+If you take this train, **you must take taxi from the station to the venue to arrive by 3PM.** (or, you have already informed us that you're taking the 14:40 shuttle bus to the hotel)

 ### From Osaka to Kii-Tanabe